Magneseus/CustomLogin/README.md

 Edward Ye (100972832)

+Please use the "login_config.sh" script to install and uninstall any login modules.
+You will need to run it as sudo in order for them to install properly.
+The default behaviour of the script is to modify the authentication scheme of "su".
+This is easily modified by setting the variable in the "login_config.sh" file called LOGIN_TYPE to "login" instead of "su".

+"su" is a much easier program to test however, as you do not need to log in and out each time.

 # GENERAL INSTRUCTIONS

+Help: #> ./login_config.sh -h

+Blank Template: #> ./login_config.sh -b

 To make and install any of the logins we've provided, run the login_config.sh script, with the login type you desire.